 Official Website: https://www.eclipse.org/ide/

-Eclipse JavaScript editor need to be installed plugins for a specific programming language that you want to use.
-You can get remarkable performance, robustness, and stability with the eclipse JavaScript development tools.
+Eclipse JavaScript editor needs to be installed plugins for a specific programming language that you want to use.
+You can get remarkable performance, robustness, and stability with the Eclipse JavaScript development tools.
 There are many amazing features are available to increase the efficiency of the JavaScript IDE including automated error reporting that allows the IDE to send found bugs to eclipse.org.

 Moreover, you can build Docker images and containers with the help of open-source solutions like Docker CLI and Docker UI.
-In order to boost the functionality for testing, modeling or charting, you can found solutions from the Eclipse Marketplace Client.
+To boost the functionality for testing, modeling, or charting, you can find solutions from the Eclipse Marketplace Client.
 If you want to reproduce or automate the identical workspaces it is possible by setting up the Oomph Project in this JavaScript IDE.
-It is one of the best IDE to run under GNU Classpath.
+It is one of the best IDEs to run under GNU Classpath.

 Pros: